jingwenyu/itmd-362-pp/pp-07/readme.md

 2) an explanation of three different points of guidance from your chosen guidelines (point to the specific URL where the guidance can be found) that you implemented in your sketch, written below:

-* HCI Guidline One (URL):
+* HCI Guidline One (URL): https://msdn.microsoft.com/en-us/library/windows/desktop/dn742486(v=vs.85).aspx
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: I would put the login box in the center because this is the main element that users focus on.
+The bigger login box would be easier for users to use and interact with.

-* HCI Guidline Two (URL):
+* HCI Guidline Two (URL): https://msdn.microsoft.com/en-us/library/windows/desktop/dn742484(v=vs.85).aspx
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: I would add graphics under the login box to have a better visual representation and not plain.

-* HCI Guidline Three (URL):
+* HCI Guidline Three (URL): https://msdn.microsoft.com/en-us/library/windows/desktop/dn742485(v=vs.85).aspx
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: I would keep the "myIIT" icon on the top right corner and have "Illinois Institute of Technology" next to it.